-If you have been gearing up to enter the field of architecture, then you are probably all set with the most impressive credentials you can get.
+If you have been gearing up to enter the field of architecture, you are probably all set with the most impressive credentials you can get.
 Maybe a Bachelors’s or Masters’s degree in architecture from a reputed, accredited college, a specialization in some area, and the requisite licensing.
 That’s a lot right there.
 Now you’re looking for architect jobs.

 The next step is to determine where to focus your energies.
-This way you have a steady stream of projects flowing in with the good potential for earning.
+This way you have a steady stream of projects flowing in with a good potential for earning.
 In the current environment, this is possible in the following three areas.

 1. Educational Institution Design